View on GitHub

 2. Create a COMP491 folder in your Dickinson WiD Repository.

-5. Create a PDF of your draft blog post with a filename that ends with -draft.pdf.
+4. Create a PDF of your draft blog post with the filename WA01-draft.pdf.

 Acknowledgements